sunholo-data/sunholo-py/docs/blog/2025-09-20-ai-protocols.md

 - [MIT report: 95% of generative AI pilots at companies are failing | Fortune](https://fortune.com/2025/08/18/mit-report-95-percent-generative-ai-pilots-at-companies-failing-cfo/)

 But that tells only part of the story.
 What they don't say is why.

-One reason could be that to go beyond the data available in the models training data so that its output was relevant, AI tools needed custom integration with internal data sources, and home-spun solutions to connect quickly become outdated as the rapid pace of improvements outpaces developer project time.
-Without your own unique UI or data there is little reason to develop a poorer version than the already available AI applications.
+One reason could be that self-build AI applications need to have unique user interfaces or unique data to be any better than the generic AI applications.
+If you don't have either of those (preferebly both) then you are going to be going head-to-head with hyperscalers with more resources than you.
+To be of value, your internal AI tools needed custom integration with internal data sources and custom UIs, and home-spun solutions can quickly become outdated as the rapid pace of AI abilities outpaces developer project time.

 What's the answer?
-Standardisation.
-It was that experience from thousands of AI deployments across the world that gave the feedback necessary for standard protocols to emerge.
+Standards.
+It is the experience from thousands of AI deployments across the world that has enabled AI commmuity feedback necessary for standard protocols to emerge.

 ## The Protocols Emerge (MCP & A2A)

 In November 2024, Anthropic released the [Model Context Protocol (MCP)](https://www.anthropic.com/news/model-context-protocol).
 It addressed the emerging need for AI industry standards for what everyone was building, but in slightly different ways.
-MCP isn't particularly unique in its properties—much like HTTP wasn't.
+MCP isn't particularly unique in its properties, much like HTTP wasn't.
 The value of a protocol comes only if and when it gains widespread adoption.

-Anthropic was the perfect source for this protocol.
+Anthropic was the perfect source for this initiative.
 They're respected by developers for their model's coding capabilities but also neutral enough, being deployed across Google Cloud, AWS, and Azure, to be trusted by everyone.

 Then in April 2025, Google announced the Agent2Agent (A2A) protocol, backed by 50+ tech companies